vitaminmoo/poe-data/docs/DAT_FORMAT.md

 ## File Structure

-The file consists of a header, a fixed-width data section (Table Data), a separator, and a variable-width data section (Variable Data).
+The file consists of a header, a fixed-width data section (Table Data), a separator, and a variable-length data section (Variable Data).

 | Offset | Type   | Description                                                                           |
 | :----- | :----- | :------------------------------------------------------------------------------------ |